odaibert/Service-Fabric-Self-Scale-Service/README.md

 2.Why not choose to deploy new instances of the service using the common deployment usage, like create a new node / machine and deploy the service there?

-This approach work fine for services that don’t need to scale freak, but in hyper scale computing, when you must create and delete services all the time, that’s not the best way to achieve this goal because the time to create new nodes, machines even containers, and deploy the application there doesn’t meet the time requirements.
+This approach work fine for services that donâ€™t need to scale freak, but in hyper scale computing, when you must create and delete services all the time, thatâ€™s not the best way to achieve this goal because the time to create new nodes, machines even containers, and deploy the application there doesnâ€™t meet the time requirements.

-So, for this approach I decide to use the Service Fabric API’s to create a service (https://docs.microsoft.com/en-us/rest/api/servicefabric/create-a-service) who create a new instance of other services.
+So, for this approach I decide to use the Service Fabric APIâ€™s to create a service (https://docs.microsoft.com/en-us/rest/api/servicefabric/create-a-service) who create a new instance of other services.

 # Code Example